aggieed97/Introduction/README.md

 # Introduction

+## October 18 Update

+Whoa!
+It's been a long time.
+I completed many projects, and I learned quite a bit on how to use GCP's AI Platform to spin up a VM that can run a whole bunch of different sports probability code I created.
+I also did some more Drum Corps International predicting throughout the 2019 summer season that was fun.

+And the big news:  I finally managed to get a full time job!
+Yup!
+More I can not say until I update my LinkedIn profile probably after the 1st of the year, but that was definitely the highlight of the last month or so.

 ## May 18, 2019 Update

 I ended up nixing the daily MLB predictions for a little while.
 I was able to attend my first game of the season a few weeks ago in Arlington to see the Astros pummel the Rangers, though.
 That was fun!